Zambia’s best known wildlife area, South Luangwa National Park is famed for its walking safaris and the stunning natural landscapes.

 Often the best safaris involve looking beyond the obvious highlights.
 It’s about the exhilarating encounters that will make your heart sing.
 These are encounters that nobody could ever predict, but that make your safari genuinely unique.

-Best time to go visit South Luangwa National Park
+Best Time To Visit South Luangwa National Park

 The dry season gives you the best views of South Luangwa’s wildlife as they congregate around the water sources offered by the Luangwa River.